Helping with Chargebacks.

 Chargebacks can happen for many reasons, but in the context of ShineOn and our sellers, there are typically two core situations where a chargeback will be filed:

-These chargebacks have occurred because an individual has had their card information stolen and used to place a fraudulent order - which has successfully passed fraud checks and been allowed to ship.
+These chargebacks most often occur because an individual has had their card information stolen and used to place a fraudulent order - which has successfully passed fraud checks and been allowed to ship.

-In the case of a genuine chargeback the seller is required to co-operate with the bank in returning the funds, and if possible the orders placed should be cancelled ASAP to help the seller recover any lost funds.
+In the case of a genuine chargeback the seller is required to co-operate with the bank in returning the funds.
+In the case of fraud additional orders placed with the offending card should be cancelled ASAP to help the seller recover any lost funds.

 While not much can be done to help sellers recover from a genuine chargeback, they have the virtue of being incredibly rare.
 Most of the time the automated fraud checking tools available via the Shopify and Etsy platforms will pick up on fraudulent orders and flag them for review before being processed.